Felix-Paetsch/P-C-effect-demo/notes.md

 # Todo:

--   Generalize the "on" methods
 -   Generalize Bridge & MP
+-   Remove Message Partners & MPOs

 -   Unify the syntax for on callbacks and stuff, registering...
 -   Go through all effect .orDie // ignore